Winters Museum

 General Fund (Facility and New Exhibit Fund)

-This year, the Winters Museum is raising funds in support of our General Fund (Facility and New Exhibit Fund).
+This year, the Winters Museum is raising funds for our General Fund (Facility and New Exhibit Fund).

-The Winters Museum aims to present at least two exhibits per year, with an approximate cost of $3,000 each.
-We expanded our space and brought back two great exhibits during the last year.
+The Winters Museum aims to present at least two exhibits per year, with an estimated cost of $3,000 per exhibit.
+We expanded our space and brought back two great exhibits over the last two years.
 The first is "Remembering Monticello," which documents the community that existed just a few miles to the west of Winters and was displaced by the construction of the dam that created Lake Berryessa.
 The second one is The Lost Japanese Community of Winters.
-The current featured exhibit is titled The Journey from Spain to Winters.
+We recently closed a featured exhibit titled The Journey from Spain to Winters, opened the Mexican Bracero & Foodways Exhibit, and are planning the return of the Honoring Winters Veterans Exhibit in September.

-The new ones join the list of exhibitions that we have presented:
+The new ones will join the list of exhibitions that we have presented:

 • The Journey from Spain to Winters